madetech/handbook/benefits/hybrid_working.md

 - Bristol - within a 25KM radius of Bristol city centre
 - Swansea - within a 25KM radius of Swansea city centre

 You will be able to use our TravelPerks platform to book trains and hotels for your journey.
-Please reach out to our Ops team if you have any questions about accessing or using Travel Perks.
+For more information on when and how to use this take a look at the [Travel Perk doc](https://docs.google.com/document/d/1cgASgYU9rjF-y7pa9gJ9FJ8HCBP6M3ntmdgeLZclSPo/edit) and/or head over to our TravelPerks slack channel.